 - Egg white- The egg white is our binding agent.

 - Vanilla- Can’t have a vanilla sugar cookie without the vanilla.
+You can also add a little extra almond extract for a super fetive cookie.

 - Flour- All-purpose flour works great for this recipe.